PCB Design Guidelines for Using a TVS Diode for Transient Protection

 Although it was highly educational and undeniably inspiring to witness the early days of the Internet, I don’t miss the slow speeds or endless technical issues.
 In those days, it took ages to check sports stats or open a simple email, not to mention the risk of thunderstorms damaging the computer.
 On stormy days, it wasn’t unusual to unplug the power to the computer and disconnect the phone cable connecting the computer to the internal dial modem.
 Back then, that was the best way to protect the system against surges.

 For hardware engineers, surge protection is more than unplugging a couple of cables.
-It involves including transient protection components in the PCB design and hoping that they divert the excessive voltage to the ground before it affects vital components within the PCB.
-Ensuring that your PCB design is optimized for transient protection can mean the difference between a functional prototype and a fried circuit board.
+It involves including transient protection components in the PCB design and hoping that they breakdown voltage and divert the excessive voltage to the ground before it affects vital components within the PCB.
+Ensuring that your PCB design is optimized for transient protection can mean the difference between a functional TVS device and a fried circuit board.

 What is a TVS Diode and How Does it Work?

-The Transient Voltage Suppression (TVS) diode is a component that is commonly used for transient protection.
+The Transient Voltage Suppression diode (TVS) is a component that is commonly used for transient protection.
+(Not to be confused with zener diode or schottky diode.)
 It consists of a p-n semiconductor junction that becomes conductive during a transient voltage spike.
 In normal circumstances, it appears as an open circuit despite a small leakage current.

-When the voltage on the TVS diode rises across its threshold voltage, the avalanche effect of the semiconductor causes the p-n junction to become a low-impedance path that channels away the excessive current.
+When the voltage on the transient voltage suppressor rises across its threshold voltage, the avalanche effect of the semiconductor causes the p-n junction to become a low-impedance path that channels away the excessive current.
 The response time of the TVS diode is extremely fast, often expressed in picoseconds.

 Choosing the Right TVS Diode for Your Design